meggers1990/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Answer: Closures are used in this code in the 'personalDice' function.
+In the inner function that is returned from personalDice forms a closure over the 'name' parameter of 'personalDice'.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+Answer: Both return the 'name' Dan with a random number.
+The 'number' changes to a random number between 0 and 6 each time.

 c.
 What is the lexical scope of `newRoll`?

+Answer: The lexical scope of 'newRoll' is the inner function that is returned from 'personalDice' which is the 'name' function.

 ### Task 3 - Stretch Goals